gracelu/construct2_tutorial/README.md

 To ensure your background image fills the entire layer, make sure the image dimensions are the same size as the layout dimensions.
 Click outside the image to see layout dimensions.

-Now when you zoom in or out you can only see the Tiled Background.

 ## Adding Layers
 Start by clicking the layers tab on the right: